AlainLich/COVID-Data/README.md

 ## Warning(s)
 This is provided as is, see the LICENSE file.
+Development is ongoing

 ## References
 - https://github.com/alichnewsky/covid : basic script to work with the Novel Coronavirus (COVID-19) cases